 I went over to Posessed next which had a small line.
-They only let a certain amount of people into the station at a time so if this was Six Flags the line would have been a station wait.
-I’m convinced Dorney does this simply to generate a line and make themselves feel better by at least using a tiny bit of their excessive queue mazes.
+They were only letting a certain amount of people into the station at a time.
+I’m convinced Dorney did this simply to generate a line and make themselves feel better by at least using a tiny bit of their excessive queue mazes.
 I took a seat towards the front to get maximum twistage on the front spike.

 I walked around for a bit, stopping at a show called Blood Drums…how creative.
 It reminded me of a ‘Stomp’ type show where music is made by hitting various items like steel kegs, fire bells, pipes, etc. While I was walking around afterwards I came across a guy wearing a Haunt shirt that looked exactly like Tobin Bell who played John Kramer in the Saw movies.
 Dorney has a walkthrough called Death Trap that’s inspired by the Saw movies.
 I didn’t go in as the line was massive but that guy better have been at the end!